 Nurse Residency Program

-The Billings Clinic Nurse Residency program supports newly registered nurses through the transition from student to competent professional nurse during the first year of practice.
-The one-year program provides graduate nurses with the skills and knowledge necessary to deliver competent, safe, and effective patient-centered care.
-Nurse Residents are full-time employees who are eased into the role of professional nurse under the guidance and support of:
+The Billings Clinic Nurse Residency program supports new graduate registered nurses through the transition from students to competent professional nurses during the first year of practice.
+The 12-month program provides graduate nurses with the skills and knowledge necessary to deliver competent, safe, and effective patient-centered care.
+Nurse Residents are full-time employees in the role of a professional nurse under the guidance and support of:

 - Unit preceptors